Enigmind/Enigmind/README.md

 ### Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">, I am Enigmind, young DevOps Engineer!
 ---

 A full stack developer specialized in Python and NodeJS.
-Also ops using Docker/docker-compose, Gitlab CI and Azure cloud platform.
+Also ops using Docker/docker-compose, Kubernetes, Gitlab CI and Azure cloud platform.

 I like to create apps, bots, and other things sometimes useless but fun !
 Also interested in infrastructure and server management.